By using this site, you agree that we may store and access cookies on your device. You can find out more and set your own preferences here.

 To find out more about our specialist places and how to apply, you can read more here.

-The development of our relationship with the local and wider community has played a key part in the strategic development of the Arts Specialism.
+The development of our relationship with the local and wider community has played a key part in the strategic development of the Arts Department.
 Community links are numerous.
-Students regularly work with more than thirty different profession companies and practitioners each year including Rambert Dance Company, the National Youth Theatre, Birmingham Royal Ballet and Warwick Arts Centre.
-Adam Rutherford - Dance Practitioner - choreographs work for our resident all male dance company 'Wireboyz' (made up entirely of students) who have performed at the official launch for the Cultural Olympiad for the West Midlands.
+Students regularly work with different professional companies and practitioners each year including Rambert Dance Company, the National Youth Theatre, Birmingham Royal Ballet, Vamos and Warwick Arts Centre.

 All of the facilities at Bishop Perowne College are open for use to organisations and individuals from our local community.
 We encourage people to book them for Creative projects, rehearsals, concerts and meetings.
-Organisations such as the Worcester Fine Arts Society, Wyre Youth Dance Company, Worcester University, Tremor Theatre Company, Vamos Theatre Company and just some of those that already make regular use of our facilities.
+Organisations such as the Worcester Fine Arts Society, Harlequin School of Dance, Worcester University, CATS, Vamos Theatre Company as well as our local feeder primary schools are just some of those that already make regular use of our facilities.

-Partnerships with our Primary schools, Worcester College of Technology, the Sixth Form and the University, ensure a continuity that enables our students to develop academic and social skills that will serve them into post 16 education and beyond.
+Partnerships with our Primary schools, Heart of Worcestershire College, the Sixth Form, Hereford College of Arts, Kidderminster College and the University, ensure a continuity that enables our students to develop academic and social skills that will serve them into post 16 education and beyond.

 The Arts at Bishop Perowne promote and develop a relationship between school, students, parents/carers, educational partners and the community which is central to the ethos of our College and to the vision of an inclusive Arts provision for all.
 It is dynamic, motivational, spiritual and exciting.
 Many of our students go on to study the arts in higher education and many return to us to take part in productions or just to experience again the sense of belonging which is so strong within our College.
 The aim is to prepare students for the unpredictable but exciting world of the 21st century and to give them the chance to develop academically, creatively and spiritually.